Camden Remembers

 In the book 'The Little Slab Church, St Mathews Church of England The Oaks' published in 2004, Noel Collison the author says 'The identity of Our Jack is known only to those who knew and loved him'.

-An on line search of the Australian War Memorial's Roll of Honour lists three Australian servicemen that died on 4th January 1918.
+An on line search of the Australian War Memorial's Roll of Honour lists three Australian servicemen who died on 4th January 1918.
 One of those happened to die in Palestine and his name just happened to be Jack.

 Now it would be easy to presume and say wow that was easy we found Our Jack, but proving that Lieutenant Jack Diamond Sumner Potts of the Australian Flying Corps who died when his aircraft crash landed over enemy lines on 4th January 1918 lived in The Oaks or even had an association with the area isn't that easy.

-After several weeks researching Jack Potts and his family, making enquiries at The Oaks, Picton and Camden Historical Societies, searching local news papers and the Sydney Morning Heralds of the day we now know a great deal about Jack Potts but we are still no closer to knowing Our Jack's real identity.
+After several weeks researching Jack Potts and his family, making enquiries at The Oaks, Picton and Camden Historical Societies, searching local newspapers and the Sydney Morning Heralds of the day we now know a great deal about Jack Potts but we are still no closer to knowing Our Jack's real identity.

 We're not giving up the search just yet, there's still a glimmer hope.
 We hope this article might reach someone who knows something about Our Jack.
 Maybe it's the person who placed the flower at the base of his memorial recently, it wasn't there the first time we photographed it.